-- num_classes¶ (Optional[int]) Number of classes.
-Necessary for (multidimensional) multi-class or multi-label data. - ignore_index¶ (Optional[int]) Specify a class (label) to ignore.
+- num_classes (Optional[int]) Number of classes.
+Necessary for (multi-dimensional) multi-class or multi-label data. - ignore_index¶ (Optional[int]) Specify a class (label) to ignore.
 If given, this class index does not contribute to the returned score, regardless of reduction method.
-If an index is ignored, and reduce='macro', the class statistics for the ignored class will all be returned as -1. - mdmc_reduce (Optional[str]) Defines how the multi-dimensional multi-class inputs are handled.
-Should be one of the following: - None [default]: Should be left unchanged if your data is not multi-dimensional multiclass (see Input types for the definition of input types). - 'samplewise': In this case, the statistics are computed separately for each sample on the N axis, and then the outputs are concatenated together.
-In each sample the extra axes ... are flattened to become the sub-sample axis, and statistics for each sample are computed by treating the sub-sample axis as the N axis for that sample.
+If an index is ignored, and reduce='macro', the class statistics for the ignored class will all be returned as -1. - mdmc_reduce (Optional[str]) Defines how the multi-dimensional multi-class inputs are handeled.
+Should be one of the following: - None [default]: Should be left unchanged if your data is not multi-dimensional multi-class (see Input types for the definition of input types). - 'samplewise': In this case, the statistics are computed separately for each sample on the N axis, and then the outputs are concatenated together.
+In each sample the extra axes . . . are flattened to become the sub-sample axis, and statistics for each sample are computed by treating the sub-sample axis as the N axis for that sample.

 - 'global': In this case the N and ... dimensions of the inputs are flattened into a new N_X sample axis, i.e. the inputs are treated as if they were (N_X, C).
 From here on the reduce parameter applies as usual. - multiclass (Optional[bool]) Used only in certain special cases, where you want to treat inputs as a different type than what they appear to be.
-See the parameter's documentation section for a more detailed explanation and examples. - is_multiclass (Optional[bool]) Deprecated since version 0.3: Argument will not have any effect and will be removed in v0.4, please use multiclass intead.
+See the parameter's documentation section for a more detailed explanation and examples.

-The metric returns a tensor of shape $(\ldots, 5)$, where the last dimension corresponds to [tp, fp, tn, fn, sup] (sup stands for support and equals tp + fn).
+The metric returns a tensor of shape (..., 5), where the last dimension corresponds to [tp, fp, tn, fn, sup] (sup stands for support and equals tp + fn).
 The shape depends on the reduce and mdmc_reduce (in case of multi-dimensional multi-class data) parameters:

-- · If the data is not multi-dimensional multi-class, then - If reduce='micro', the shape will be (5,) - If reduce='macro', the shape will be (C, 5), where C stands for the number of classes - If reduce='samples', the shape will be (N, 5), where N stands for the number of samples - If the data is multi-dimensional multi-class and mdmc_reduce='global', then - If reduce='micro', the shape will be (5,) - If reduce='macro', the shape will be (C, 5) - If reduce='samples', the shape will be (NX, 5), where X stands for the product of sizes of all "extra" dimensions of the data (i.e. all dimensions except for C and N) - If the data is multi-dimensional multi-class and mdmc_reduce='samplewise', then - If reduce='micro', the shape will be (N, 5) - If reduce='macro', the shape will be (N, C, 5) - If reduce='samples', the shape will be (N, X, 5)
+- If the data is not multi-dimensional multi-class, then - If reduce='micro', the shape will be (5,) - If reduce='macro', the shape will be (C, 5), where C stands for the number of classes - If reduce='samples', the shape will be (N, 5), where N stands for the number of samples - If the data is multi-dimensional multi-class and mdmc_reduce='global', then - If reduce='micro', the shape will be (5,) - If reduce='macro', the shape will be (C, 5) - If reduce='samples', the shape will be (NX, 5), where X stands for the product of sizes of all "extra" dimensions of the data (i.e. all dimensions except for C and N) - If the data is multi-dimensional multi-class and mdmc_reduce='samplewise', then - If reduce='micro', the shape will be (N, 5) - If reduce='macro', the shape will be (N, C, 5) - If reduce='samples', the shape will be (N, X, 5)